Belloui Labradoodles

 A little about us

-Hi, We are Nicole and Belle from Belloui!
-We breed a lot of therapy dogs, therefore our temperament testing is critical, this will also mean you will have a dog best suited to your lifestyle, for a long and happy life together.
+Hi, I am Belle from Belloui!
+We pride ourselves on the work and care we put into our dogs, including health and DNA testing our breeding dogs to continue on with only the best genetics.
+We breed a lot of therapy dogs, therefore our temperament testing is critical, this will also mean you will have a dog best suited…

 Why we got involved in breeding